What Is DART Rate? Days Away, Restricted, or Transferred

 This guide will help you calculate your DART rate so you can keep your workplace running at an OSHA-compliant level of efficiency.
 We’ll begin with a look at the importance of DART rates and the best way to adopt this strategy in workplace standard operations.

-Dart Safety Meaning: What Does DART Stand For In Safety
+DART Safety Meaning: What Does DART Stand For In Safety

 DART stands for Days Away, Restricted, or Transferred and is one of the most important metrics for evaluating workplace safety.
 It helps companies track injuries and illnesses that result in days off work, restricted duty, or job transfers.